ericleasemorgan/reader-workshop/README.md

    2. Use the "Open Files(s)..." menu option to open any file in the txt directory.
    3. Click the "Word list" tab, and then click the "Start" button.
 The result will be a list of words and their frequencies.
    4. Use the "Save Output to Text File..." menu option, and save the frequencies accordingly.
-   5. Open the resulting file in your spreadsheet.
+   5. open the resulting file in your spreadsheet.
    6. Remove any blank rows, and remove the columns that are not the words and their frequencies
    7. Invert the order of the remaining two columns; make the words the first column and the frequencies the second column.
    8. Copy the whole of the spreadsheet and paste it into your text editor.
    9. Use the text editor's find/replace function to find all occurrences of the tab character and replace them with the colon (:) character.
 Copy the whole of the text editor's contents.
-   10. Open Wordle, click the "Your text" tab, paste the frequencies into the resulting window.
+   10. open Wordle, click the "Your text" tab, paste the frequencies into the resulting window.
    11. Finally, click the "Wordle" tab to generate the word cloud.

 Notice how you used a variety of generic applications to achieve the desired result.
 The word/value pairs given to Wordle do not have be frequencies.
 Instead they can be any number of different scores or weights.
 Keep your eyes open for word/value combinations.
 They are everywhere.
 Word clouds have been given a bad rap.
 Wordle is a very useful tool.